cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

     }
     ```

-    At this point you should run `ignite generate proto-go` so that the corresponding Go objects are re-created.
+    At this point, you should run `ignite generate proto-go` so that the corresponding Go objects are re-created.

 7. Remember to make sure the initial value stored for the leaderboard is not `nil` but instead is empty.
 In `genesis.go` adjust: